rwieruch/blog_robinwieruch_content/react-semantic-ui-tutorial.md

 **Semantic UI Segment**

 A segment is a Semantic UI element that's used to group related content.
-Segments can be used to display conditional items such as placeholders.
-It can be formatted to raise above the page, show it contains multiple pages or look like a pile of images.
+Segments can be used to display conditional content.
+It can be formatted to raise above the page, show it contains multiple pages, or look like a pile of images.
+The output can be seen {{% a_blank "here" "https://codesandbox.io/embed/x9mj9z8yzo" %}}.

 {{< highlight javascript >}}
 import React from 'react';